sotormd/wallpapers/README.md

 # Usage

-1. Add `sotormd:wallpapers` as a flake input
+1. Add `github:sotormd/wallpapers` as a flake input

    Also add `inherit (wallpapers.lib) wallpapers` in the `specialArgs` of your NixOS configuration outputs.